ff6347/gestalten-in-code/projects/gedankenblitze/index.md

 „Analog algorithm“ was the first assignment of »Designing with code – the basic of generative design« by Fabian Morón Zirfas at the University of Applied Sciences Potsdam.

 ## My inspiration
-I was inspired by the shapes of lightning which can be recreated with paper by crumpling it.
-Furthermore, I drew inspiration from an artwork by Anders Hoff, who published a study of generative algorithms.
-The centralized arrangement of the elements in the picture really appealed to me.
-So I wanted to implement this aspect into my algorithm.
+Inspiration came from the shapes of lightning, which can be recreated with paper by crumpling it, and from an artwork by Anders Hoff, who published a study of generative algorithms.
+The centralized arrangement of the elements in the picture were really appealing.
+So this aspect was implemented into the algorithm.

 ![Inspiration](assets/inspiration.png) </br>
 [source](http://inconvergent.net/"inconvergent")